tomkrush/CodeIgniter-Project/readme.markdown

 If a scope is present, the uniqueness of a validation becomes more specific.
 In this case, the name will only validate if it does not exist in the section 1.

+### Creating validation methods

+This section will be filled in later.

 #### Length
     $this->validates('name', array('length', array('maximum' => 10));